-The National Art Library is located in beautiful and historic reading rooms overlooking the John Madejski Garden at the V&A. We hold the UK's most comprehensive public reference collection of literature on the fine and decorative arts including books, journals, exhibition catalogues, auction house sales catalogues, comics, e-resources and much more.
+The National Art Library (NAL) is located in beautiful and historic reading rooms overlooking the John Madejski Garden at the V&A. We hold the UK's most comprehensive public reference collection of literature on the fine and decorative arts, including books, journals, exhibition catalogues, auction house sales catalogues, comics, e-resources and much more.
 Some material, including archives, children's books and Theatre & Performance research collections, is currently inaccessible due to the move to new study rooms at V&A East.
 Full access will resume in 2025.